 The Group assesses whether there is any indication that any of the following non-financial assets may be impaired as of the fiscal year-end: property, plant and equipment, intangible assets other than goodwill, investment property and right-of-use assets.
-If any such indication of impairment exists, the Group estimates the recoverable amount of the asset or the cash-generating unit.
+If any such indication of impairment exists, the Group estimates the recoverable amount of the asset, the cash-generating unit or the cash-generating unit group.
 The Group examines impairment of goodwill by comparing carrying amount and recoverable amount on an annual basis, or on a timely basis if there is an indication that the goodwill may be impaired.
-The recoverable amount of an asset or a cash-generating unit is measured at the higher of its fair value less costs of disposals and value in use.
-If the carrying amount of the asset or cash-generating unit exceeds its recoverable amount, the carrying amount of the asset is reduced to its recoverable amount and that reduction is recognized as an impairment loss.
+The recoverable amount of an asset, a cash-generating unit or a cash-generating unit is measured at the higher of its fair value less costs of disposals and value in use.
+If the carrying amount of the asset, cash-generating unit or cash-generating unit group exceeds its recoverable amount, the carrying amount of the asset is reduced to its recoverable amount and that reduction is recognized as an impairment loss.

 In addition, as of the fiscal year-end, the Group assesses whether there is any indication that an impairment loss recognized in the past no longer exists or may have decreased.
-If such indication exists, the Group assesses the recoverable amount of the asset or cash-generating unit.
+If such indication exists, the Group assesses the recoverable amount of the asset, cash-generating unit or cash-generating unit group.
 If the recoverable amount exceeds the carrying amount of the asset or cash-generating unit, an impairment loss is reversed to the extent of the carrying amount that would have been determined (net of amortization or depreciation) had no impairment loss been recognized for the asset.
 Impairment losses recognized for goodwill are not reversed in subsequent periods.